 The account of human life offered in the Bible is radically different from the writings of Plato and Aristotle in classical antiquity.
 In the Bible, an infinitely distant God creates the world and then places humans in it.
 He is an artisan and a poet -He speaks life into existence.
 However, the account of His … Continue reading Political Theology in the Bible: An Exegesis

 The Samia, or the "Girl From Samos," is the second most complete play that has come down to us from Menander's collection of comedies (the Samia has 132 lines missing, while Dyskolos has 39).
 The Samia was recovered with the "Cairo Codex" in 1907 along with other fragments of Menander comedies ("Men at Arbitration" and "She Who Was … Continue reading Notes on the Samia

 As far as we know, Heraclitus and Parmenides were contemporaries: Heraclitus was from Asia Minor, and Parmenides was from Southern Italy.
 We think Heraclitus remained in his hometown of Ephesus all his life.
 He lived perhaps sometime around 500 BC.
 According to the popular Western imagination, Heraclitus is often portrayed as a weeping, brooding philosopher. … Continue reading Who Is Heraclitus?

 The term "satire" comes down to us from the Classical Greek word for "satyr drama."
-The best example of a surviving satyr play from is Euripides's Cyclops, and though we moderns have a limited perspective on these tetralogical comedies, we believe they originated from Dionysian drunken revelries, and that they once concluded a series of … Continue reading Jonathan Swift and the Idea of Satire
+The best example of a surviving satyr play is Euripides's Cyclops, and though we have a limited perspective on these tetralogical comedies, we believe they originated from Dionysian drunken revelries, and that they once concluded a series of high tragic … Continue reading Jonathan Swift and the Idea of Satire